 Sometimes a tutor is unable to make a class due to illness or other unexpected events.
-We will do our best to find a suitable relief tutor, however if we cannot then we may have to postpone that class and add another session.
+We will do our best to find a suitable relief tutor, however if we cannot, then we may have to postpone that class and add another session.
 Alterantively, we may have to cancel and refund any course sessions we are unable to deliver.
 We will notify you as soon as we possibly can.

 When you enrol on to a waitlist you are only enrolled for that specific instance of the course e.g. if you enrol on the waitlist in a class on Tuesday evening at 5.30pm-7.30pm that is the only class you are on the waitlist for.
-If we have the same subject offered on a different time and/or day then that is as separate instance and if you want to be on the waitlist for that instance then you need to enrol on that specific waitlist.
-We do not carry waitlists over from one calendar year to the next i.e. if you are on a waitlist in 2019 then you are not automatically put on the waitlist for 2020.
-CEC reserves the right to manage waitlists as it chooses.
+If we have the same subject offered on a different time and/or day then that is a separate instance with a separate waitlist.
+We do not carry waitlists over from one calendar year to the next i.e. if you are on a waitlist in 2023 then you are not automatically put on the waitlist for 2024.
+CEC reserves the right to manage waitlists at its discretion.

 Courses are usually cancelled, when necessary, 2-3 working days prior to the scheduled start date.
 If a course is cancelled, we may transfer you to the next one available or you'll receive a full refund.
 If you are transferred and the new dates don't suit, a full refund will be made but please let us know immediately.

 Payment can be made by credit card or by Internet banking at the time of enrolment.
 Bank transfers must be made within 3 working days or your registration may be cancelled without communication from us.
 You may also enrol and pay at our office at Wellington High School.
 We do not accept cheques and if you wish to pay at our office in cash - then it must be the exact amount, as we hold no change.

 Please let us know any change of email, phone numbers or address in case we need to contact you.
 We will contact you using the details we hold on file.
 It is your responsibility to ensure these are accurate and up-to-date.

-Receipts and course instructions are emailed to you at the time of enrolment or posted out on request.
+Receipts and course instructions are emailed to you at the time of enrolment.
 If you have not received these emails please check your spam folders.
 Please read the information carefully to ensure the details are correct and diary the dates and times.
 Any additional information or items to bring to the course will be listed on your course instructions.
-If you have enrolled and not received anything from us please contact us.
+If you have enrolled and not received anything from us, please contact us.

 While we do email out a course reminder as a courtesy, it is solely your responsibility to ensure you are at you course at the correct time and date.

 Community Education courses are for adults.
-You must be over the age of 16 to enrol in our courses.
-If you are under 16 years old we reserve the right to cancel your enrolment.
-Secondary school students may only enrol in TEC-supported courses with the permission of the Director, the TEC and their school Principal.
+You must be 16 to enrol in our courses.
+Secondary school students from 16 years old, may only attend TEC-supported courses with the permission of the Director, the TEC and their school Principal.

-Please note that children are not permitted to attend classes with their parents/caregivers under any circumstances.
+Please note that children and babies are not permitted to attend classes with their parents/caregivers under any circumstances.

 It would be appreciated if you could advise your tutor or the CEC office if you are unable to attend a session.
-Please note that it is not possible to make up missed classes by joining sessions in similar courses.
-It is also not possible to send another person in your place.
+Please note it is not possible to make up missed classes by joining sessions in similar courses.
+It is also not possible to send another person in your place, nor to attend remotely.